 The Tangney Family would like to welcome you to Killarney South West Ireland.
 A Jaunting Car Tour is the perfect option to show you the hidden delights of Killarney National Park & the famous Lakes of Killarney.

-We want you to step back in time and experience Ireland’s most traditional mode of transport with a jaunting car tour.
+We want you to step back in time and experience Ireland’s most traditional mode of transport with a jaunting car tour/ horse and carriage.
 We operate local tours of The Killarney National Park & the Lakes of Killarney.
 Our intimate knowledge of Killarney derives from our generations before us.

 All our tours operate where no motor traffic is permitted- offering you a unique tour.
 As you ramble along on your tour you are informed of the history, legends and folklore of the area – with some Irish wit thrown in for good measure!!